strongloop/loopback-example-facade/README.md

 In the diagram below, you can see the basic application architecture of the **Nano Bank** application.

  - **Clients** (in blue) - "Tablet App", "Phone App", "Web App" - represent potential channel specific client applications
- - **Facade** - The public facing interface for the application (aka API) that orchestrates the discrete Microservices
+ - **Facade** - The API's that provide public facing interfaces.
+They orchestrate the discrete Microservices
- - **Microservices** - The individual units of business logic and encapsulate complex legacy Services of Record and other internal core banking services
+ - **Microservices** - The individual units of business logic that encapsulate and abstract, legacy applications (internal core banking services) and other complex proprietery applications in general referred to as `System of Records`
- - **Internal Services** - Existing services (mostly SOAP, REST, and proprietary HTTP) that implement service oriented (SoA) behavior
+ - **Internal Services** - Existing services (mostly SOAP, REST, and proprietary HTTP) that accomplishes the goals of a Service Oriented Architecture(SoA) to integrate systems
- - **Systems of Record** - Databases, mainframes, and other information systems abstracted by simple micro services
+ - **Systems of Record** - Databases, mainframes, and other information systems

 ![Application Architecture](https://github.com/strongloop/loopback-example-facade/blob/master/doc/app-arch.png)